node-red/node-red-nodes/storage/mongodb/README.md

 MongoDB only accepts objects.

-Save and insert can either store `msg` or `msg.payload`.
+Save, insert, and insertOne can either store `msg` or `msg.payload`.
 If msg.payload is selected it should contain an object.
 If not it will be wrapped in an object with a name of payload.

 *Save* will update an existing object or insert a new object if one does not already exist.
+(Deprecated)

 *Insert* will insert a new object.
+(Deprecated)

+*InsertOne* will insert a single new object.

+*InsertMany* takes an array of objects in `msg.payload` and inserts them all into the collection.

 *Update* will modify an existing object or objects.
 The query to select objects to update uses `msg.query` and the update to the element uses `msg.payload`.
 Update can add an object if it does not exist or update multiple objects.
+(Deprecated)

+*UpdateOne* will modify an existing object.
+The query to select objects to update uses `msg.query` and the update to the element uses `msg.payload`.
+Update can add an object if it does not exist.

+*UpdateMany* will modify all objects that match the query.
+The query to select objects to update uses `msg.query` and the update to the element uses `msg.payload`.

+*DeleteOne* will remove one object that matches the query passed in on `msg.payload`.

+*DeleteMany* will remove all objects that match the query passed in on `msg.payload`.

 *Remove* will remove objects that match the query passed in on `msg.payload`.
 A blank query will delete *all of the objects* in the collection.